TomCasavant/ohio-sites/README.md

   - Checks if the CSV contains any duplicate URLs
 - opml.py
   - Generates an OPML of all atom/rss feeds from the CSV
+- rss_cleanup.py
+  - Fetches rss/atom feeds (w/o titles) to fill in title/description columns.
+Use with `--full` to rescrape all rss/atom feeds.
+- url_cleanup.py
+  - Fetches URLs (w/o titles) to fill in title/description columns.
+Use with `--full` to refetch all existing urls
+- totals.py
+  - Counts up number of urls, rss+atom feeds, activitypub accounts, and atproto accounts to add to README

 ## Opening `index.html`
 - This is a example website probably won't be a longterm project
 - Run the csv_to_json.py